alanisquintana/html-css-cursoemvideo/README.md

 ## 👋 Welcome

-This repository is dedicated to documenting my **first experience** with Web Development, through the _HTML and CSS_ course taught by _Professor Gustavo Guanabara_ from _CursoemVídeo_.
+Welcome to the repository dedicated to documenting my **first experience** with Web Development, through the _HTML and CSS_ course taught by _Professor Gustavo Guanabara_ from _CursoemVídeo_.

 <br />